mui/toolpad/examples/qr-generator/README.md

 # QR Code generator

-<p class="description">A basic Toolpad application that can be used to turn any text or URL into a QR code.</p>
+<p class="description">A basic Toolpad Studio application that can be used to turn any text or URL into a QR code.</p>

 <a href="https://mui-toolpad-qr-generator-production.up.railway.app/prod/pages/qrcode" target="_blank">
   <img src="https://mui.com/static/toolpad/docs/examples/qr-generator.png" alt="QR generator" style="aspect-ratio: 575/318;" width="1440">